stawo/stawo.github.io/docs/articles/2022-02-23-Pyodbc_and_complex_TSQL_stored_procedures.md

   - microsoft sql server
 ---

-## Introduction

 Assume you have a database that you want to manage via a Python program, but for certain operations over your tables (e.g., data updates), you need to execute a complex stored procedure.
 With complex I mean a stored procedure that might contain multiple statements like `INSERT`, `UPDATE`, and `DELETE`, possibly using variables and temporary tables too.

 What I want:

-- be able to call the stored procedure from my Python script;
+* be able to call the stored procedure from my Python script;
-- catch if any error happens during the execution of the stored procedure and details of it;
+* catch if any error happens during the execution of the stored procedure and details of it;
-- capture some sort of log from the execution of the stored procedure (imagine if we could have something like `logger.info()` in the SQL code).
+* capture some sort of log from the execution of the stored procedure (imagine if we could have something like `logger.info()` in the SQL code).

 I must say that I banged my head more than I would have liked to get all of that using PyODBC and stored procedure over a MS SQL Server.
 PyODBC seems pretty picky of what can happen in the stored procedure when calling it.

 Briefly, to make it work, the stored procedure:

-- cannot contain `PRINT` and `RAISEERROR` statements;
+* cannot contain `PRINT` and `RAISEERROR` statements;
-- must declare `SET NOCOUNT ON` at the beginning of the procedure;
+* must declare `SET NOCOUNT ON` at the beginning of the procedure;
-- can contain only 1 `SELECT` statement (if you use the `TRY...CATCH` statements, you can put 1 `SELECT` in each block).
+* can contain only 1 `SELECT` statement (if you use the `TRY...CATCH` statements, you can put 1 `SELECT` in each block).

 And here is the SQL template that I created:
 ```sql